catarinam93/Transfer-Reinforcement-Learning-for-Enhanced-Autonomy-in-Vehicles/README.md

 where 30 vehicles and 10 pedestrians were included, 10% of the pedestrians can cross the street, with the other 90% remaining on the sidewalks.
-By utilizing Town01 for training and Town02 for transfer learning, and incorporating autonomous pedestrians and vehicles, it was aimed to cre- ate a comprehensive and challenging simulation environment, ensuring that the autonomous vehicle is exposed to realistic and unpredictable scenarios, which are crucial for developing robust navigation algorithms.
-This method- ology was designed to rigorously test and refine the autonomous vehicle’s ability to navigate safely and efficiently in diverse and dynamic urban land- scapes.
+By utilizing Town01 for training and Town02 for transfer learning, and incorporating autonomous pedestrians and vehicles, it was aimed to cre ate a comprehensive and challenging simulation environment, ensuring that the autonomous vehicle is exposed to realistic and unpredictable scenarios, which are crucial for developing robust navigation algorithms.
+This method ology was designed to rigorously test and refine the autonomous vehicle’s ability to navigate safely and efficiently in diverse and dynamic urban land scapes.

 #### Action Space
-The action space in this autonomous vehicle navigation environment is rep- resented as a continuous Box, which defines the permissible range of actions the agent can take.
+The action space in this autonomous vehicle navigation environment is rep resented as a continuous Box, which defines the permissible range of actions the agent can take.
 It consists of three dimensions:
 • Linear Velocity: Controls the forward speed of the vehicle, ranging from 0.0 (no velocity) to 15.0 (maximum permissible velocity).
-• Angular Velocity: Governs the rotational speed of the vehicle around the vertical axis, with values ranging from -1.0 (counterclockwise ro- tation) to 1.0 (clockwise rotation).
+• Angular Velocity: Governs the rotational speed of the vehicle around the vertical axis, with values ranging from -1.0 (counterclockwise ro tation) to 1.0 (clockwise rotation).
 • Brake: Determines the intensity of braking applied to the vehicle, ranging from 0.0 (no braking) to 1.0 (full braking).